Keyboard shortcuts

 2. For each project: scrapes git, queries OpenCode DB, scans TODOs, reads manual notes

-3. Writes markdown to output_dir (typically ./content)
+3. Writes markdown to output_dir.
+The default is ./content.

 4. Cache stored alongside config to avoid redundant scraping